MathiasMortus/Ocularr/MIGRATION.md

-# Migration Guide: plex_debrid 2.x → Sonarr/Radarr Integration
+# Migration Guide: plex_debrid 2.x → plex_monitor

-This guide helps you migrate from the original plex_debrid (with debrid services) to the new Sonarr/Radarr integration.
+This guide helps you migrate from the original plex_debrid (with debrid services) to plex_monitor.

 ## What Changed?